 I'd like to reassure you, if you're reading this, that I haven't spent most of the last month drunk on piña coladas.
 It would be easy to think so, given that I've now posted three recipes in quick succession featuring the combination of pineapple and coconut, but I think it's more down to a sort of pineapple snowball effect, whereby the more pineapple I used in recipes the more I decided to experiment.
 It's a fruit I rarely use, preferring just to eat it as it is, sprinkled with a little cinnamon or chopped mint.
 However, having bought a few to cook with, I ended up with a very overripe specimen that demanded quick culinary usage.
 Not fancying a heavy, butter-rich dessert, I decided a sorbet would be the perfect option.

 There isn't much to say about this, to be honest (and I mean that in a good way).
 It's about as close to eating a frozen pineapple as you can get: pineapple flesh, sugar, lime juice, and a little coconut milk.
-The milk adds a creamy smoothness to the texture and a slight hint of coconut (though not the overwhelming burst you get from my piña colada cake), and the end result is a hugely refreshing summer dessert.
+The milk adds a creamy smoothness to the texture and a slight hint of coconut, and the end result is a hugely refreshing summer dessert.

 I love ripe pineapple.
 Supermarket specimens can be extremely variable; scent is the best way of gauging whether it is ripe or not, but even then you can be disappointed by glassy, pastel flesh that has an unpleasant astringency.
 The one sitting in my fruit bowl was perfect.
 It had actually turned brown in places, which I see as a good sign.
 Most fruit is at its best just before it turns brown and almost mouldy; mangoes on the point of turning are often the sweetest and juiciest; ditto pears, peaches, cherries.